MichalAdorno/kata-exercises/README.md

 Implement this algorithm in multiple ways:
 1. using recursion
-2. without recursion but with a queue/deque
+2. without recursion but with a queue/deque.
-3. without recursion but with a black-red tree (TreeSet in Java).

 Observe which approach is:
 1. the fastest,